 Wikipedia defines hygge as “a mood of coziness and comfortable conviviality with feelings of wellness and contentment.”
 It’s a Danish word, and no good equivalent seems to exist in American English.
 Maybe that’s because we invented the rat race, and the two are diametrically opposed.

-According to HyggeHouse.com, hygge involves living life at a slower pace and adopting an emphasis on mindfulness, something that’s often lacking in our modern society.
-When you’re in a state of hygge, you’re not worrying about the future or fretting over the past, and you’re surely not racing around with a million things on your mind.
+It involves living life at a slower pace and adopting an emphasis on mindfulness, something that’s often lacking in our modern society.
+According to Hyggyhouse.com, when you’re in a state of hygge, you’re not worrying about the future or fretting over the past, and you’re surely not racing around with a million things on your mind.

 To be hygge is to simply be, which is perhaps what Shakespeare had in mind when he asked that most famous of questions: To be or not to be?
 Though when you’re hygge, you probably aren’t being philosophical.
 Knowing that you exist and enjoying the subtle nuances of that existence are enough.